Allomothering in humans: Theory

 Cooperative breeding is a reproductive strategy that has been observed in birds, insects, and mammals.
 In cooperative breeding, parents receive support in childrearing from other members of the community.
 The parental support of helpers other than parents is known as allomaternal care (from the perspective of the mother, in species where both maternity and paternity is known it is often referred to alloparenting/allopaternal care) and can be carried out by kin and non-kin members of the community.
 Cooperative breeding is often seen to arise in monogamous mating systems with high coefficients of relatedness between group members and where females give birth to multiple offspring.
-The presence of allomothers is associated with reductions in interbirth intervals, increases in liter size, higher annual rates of survival.
+The presence of allomothers is associated with reductions in interbirth intervals, increases in litter size, higher annual rates of survival.
 Cooperative breeding reduces the investment necessary for the parents of an offspring allowing the freed-up resources to be directed towards producing more offspring.
 Studies among meerkats suggest that while helpers incur great short term costs, long term costs are minimal or non-existent.
 Help by allomothers can be conditional upon health at the onset of the reproductive cycle, such as weight in meerkats, and helpers are able to modify their behavior to offset some of the short-term costs, i.e., increased time spent foraging and alternate breeding cycles in which they help.
 Cockburn shows that helpers among birds may benefit from increased numbers of non-descendant kin, increased access to territory and resources, increased access to mating options, increases in social status and longer time to acquire skills.

 Cooperative breeding is common in many mammal species, but the type of care can vary greatly.
 Isler and van Shaik's survey allomothering in placental mammals found that 46% engaged in no help, 10% only provided protection, 3% provided only allonursing, 24% provided all forms of help other than provisioning and 16% provided complete help, including provisioning (see Figure 1, pg.
 55).
 Allomaternal help with provisioning was most common among members of Carnivora and Primates.
 The study also looked at correlations of allomaternal care and brain size, finding mixed results among many of the orders, however among Carnivora there was a correlation between male help and brain size and in Primates there was a correlation between allonursing and brain size.
 It has also been demonstrated that increases in allomothering among chimps is associated with a reduction in lactation efforts and shorter weaning times.
 Hrdy argues that in order for cooperative breeding to occur, the underlying neural circuitry must be present in both sexes as well as pre- and post-reproductive aged individuals.
 This neurocircuitry includes a tendency to be attracted to, hold and protect infants, all of which are common among primates in various degrees.